Have a question about our group? Check out the FAQs below. If you have other questions or have additions that we should add to this list, let us know.

 The 100 Men That Give A Damn concept is happening throughout North America with chapters in dozens of cities.
 The original meeting happened in Halifax, NS in 2014.
 The Airdrie chapter started when a handful of local gentleman heard about the idea and wanted to be apart of it.
 A few group texts and informal meetings later and the first meeting was set.

-The Airdrie version was initiated by six local gentlemen, who now consist of the Board.
+The Airdrie version consists of the following Board.
 These men include:

 - Jack Lumley - Co-chair